-The Centers for Medicare and Medicaid Services funded a project at Yale University to revise the use of complications and comorbidities (CC) in the DRGs.
+CMS funded a project at Yale University to revise the use of CCs in the DRGs.
 The Yale project categorized all secondary diagnoses that were considered a CC in the CMS DRGs into distinct levels.
 For surgical patients there were four levels of secondary diagnoses, (minor or non-CC, moderate CC, major CC and catastrophic CC).
 For medical patients there were three levels of secondary diagnoses (minor or non-CC, moderate or major CC and catastrophic CC).
 All age splits and CC splits in the existing CMS DRGs were eliminated and replaced by four subclasses for surgical patients, or three subclasses for medical patients.